 Two Person Relay

-SB9T 35 Mile Two Person Relay - This new category is limited to the first 25 registered teams.
-Team member number one will start at Cater Water Treatment Plant at 6:00am on Saturday, March 26, 2019 and run the prescribed course to the Romero Canyon Trailhead there team member number two will run the prescribed course back to Cater Water Treatment Plant.
+SB9T 35 Mile Two Person Relay - Relay category is limited to the first 25 registered teams.
+Team member number one will start at Cater Water Treatment Plant at 6:00am on Saturday, March 21, 20120 and run the prescribed course to the Romero Canyon Trailhead there team member number two will run the prescribed course back to Cater Water Treatment Plant.
 Relay Teams will follow all rules, cut offs and exceptions as Solo participants.
 Awards will be given to the first place team in each of the three following categories: Men, Women, Mixed.
 The Event will not provide transportation.
 Each team will be responsible for their own transportation.

 Cut Off Times